-This document describes each section in the Analytics page in the NewsCred CMC.
+This document describes each section in the Analytics page in the NewsCred CMP.

-To view how well your content is performing, click on the Analytics button on the left-hand side of the CMC
+To view how well your content is performing, click on the Analytics button on the left-hand side of the CMP

 The analytics view now captures your articles viewed, pageviews, readers, average engagement time, the engagement rate of your articles, and trends over time and through various filters in an easy to digest header.